JuggernautTej/alx-higher_level_programming/README.md

-# PYTHON-OBJECT-RELATIONAL-MAPPING
+# ALX HIGH LEVEL PROGRAMMING

-This houses the tasks on the Python ORM
+This repository contains the tasks for learning high level programs such as Python and Java Script along with other associated programs like SQL.